Geriatric Emergency Management Network (GEM)

 Who is GEM for?

-Geriatric Emergency Management (GEM) Nurses provide specialized frailty focused nursing services in Emergency Departments (ED) to older adults presenting to the ED.
+Geriatric Emergency Management (GEM) Programs, which include nurses and other members of the interprofessional team, provide specialized frailty focused healthcare services in Emergency Departments (ED) to older adults presenting to the ED.
 Their role in conducting targeted geriatric assessment and identifying older adult specific interventions is important as older adults may be under-triaged and under-treated in acute care settings.
 Evidence has demonstrated that health professionals with specific preparation in conditions affecting older adults (e.g. geriatric training) can aid in timely recognition and treatment, and impact admission and length of stay.
-GEM nurses also contribute to capacity building among others working in the ED, as well as community partners, by sharing knowledge and skills, acting as resource persons, and collaborating with others in the care of older adults.
-GEM nurses spend time each week teaching, mentoring and coaching, and supporting the implementation of Senior Friendly Care and geriatric protocols in the ED, across acute care organizations and in other environments.
+GEM teams also contribute to capacity building among others working in the ED, as well as community partners, by sharing knowledge and skills, acting as resource persons, and collaborating with others in the care of older adults.
+GEM teams spend time each week teaching, mentoring and coaching, and supporting the implementation of Senior Friendly Care and geriatric protocols in the ED, across acute care organizations and in other environments.

 Why do we need GEM?